simbaesther/alx-system_engineering-devops/0x02-shell_redirections/README.md

-*17-hidethisword: display all the lines in the file /etc/passwd that do not contain the pattern "bin" *18-letteronly: display all lines of the file /etcssh/sshd_config starting with a letter. include capital letters as well *19-AZ: Replace all characters A and c from input to Z and e respectively *20-hiago: create a script that removes all letters c and C from input
+*17-hidethisword: display all the lines in the file /etc/passwd that do not contain the pattern "bin" *18-letteronly: display all lines of the file /etcssh/sshd_config starting with a letter. include capital letters as well *19-AZ: Replace all characters A and c from input to Z and e respectively *20-hiago: create a script that removes all letters c and C from input *21-reverse: a script that reverse its input